 You can create related records for any record type, but in this example, let's create event attendees for a list of people.
 Specifically, we want to invite these people to a certain event - so we need to create event attendees to add them to the event.

-Records in Beacon "link" to each other.
+Records in Beacon "link" or "point" to each other.
 This is one of the fundamental Beacon concepts about the way data is stored.
-See the link to another record docs.
+See the point to another record section of our field reference docs.

-- Payments link to people via the "donor" and "fundraiser" fields
+- Payments point to people via the "donor" and "fundraiser" fields

-- Event attendees link to people via the "person" field
+- Event attendees point to people via the "person" field

-- People link to organisations via the "organisation" field
+- People point to organisations via the "organisation" field

-When creating related records in bulk, the linking field will be set for each row you've selected.
+When creating related records in bulk, the pointing field will be set for each row you've selected.
 This is how you can bulk associate people with an event, for example.